New-College-MCR/mcr-website/content/team/09-bar-rep.md

 ---
-title: "Andrew Smith (he/him)"
+title: "Joshua Hickford (he/him)"
 date: 2018-11-19T10:47:58+10:00
 draft: false
-image: "images/team/AS2.jpg"
+image: "images/team/JH.jpg"
 jobtitle: "Bar Officer"
-linkedinurl: andrew.smith@new.ox.ac.uk
+linkedinurl: joshua.hickford@new.ox.ac.uk
 promoted: true
 weight: 11
 ---

-Andrew is a musician from central Scotland, currently pursuing an MSt in Music (Performance).
-Within New College, he oscillates rapidly between the Clore Music Studios and the bar, where he can often be found experimenting with cocktails and attempting to perfect the classics.
-Outside of his musical and MCR duties, he enjoys seeking out the perfect cup of coffee and taking long, contemplative walks through Christ Church Meadow.
+Josh is studying a Dphil in British Military History, and is an expert in reciting increasingly irrelevant facts about parts of the army that do not even exist anymore.
+When not in some random archive, he is often found behind the bar or propping it up.